x-tabdeveloping/turftopic/papers/topeax/main.typ

 == Term Importance Estimation

-To mitigate the issues experienced with c-TF-IDF and centroid-based term importance estimation in previously proposed clustering topic models, I introduce a novel approach that uses a combination of a semantic and a lexical cluster-term importance.
+To mitigate the issues experienced with c-TF-IDF and centroid-based term importance estimation in previously proposed clustering topic models, I introduce a novel approach that uses a combination of a embedding-based and a lexical term importance.

 === Semantic Importance